Nar Phu Valley Trek - 12 Days

 During the day, you get a closer look at the authentic Himalayan lifestyle.
 Local families continue to follow traditional practices, spinning sheep and yak wool by hand, grinding mustard seeds for oil, and tending to livestock.
 Life here remains simple and deeply connected to the land.
 Visitors often find it meaningful to observe and even take part in small daily activities, which gives a deeper understanding of the culture and rhythm of this remote mountain community.

 For those who feel well adjusted, an optional side hike toward Himlung Himal Base Camp offers a rewarding adventure.
 The trail leads through a glacial valley that has only recently opened for climbing expeditions to Himlung Himal (7,125 m).
 This round trip hike takes about five hours and provides impressive views of high peaks and rugged terrain.
 Along the way, you may spot herds of blue sheep carefully moving across steep cliffs.
-Returning to Phu for the night, you benefit from both physical acclimatization and a richer experience of the valley.
+Returning to Phu for the night, you benefit from both physical acclimatisation and a richer experience of the valley.

 Max Altitude: (4,080 m / 13,385 ft)Meals: Breakfast, Lunch, DinnerAccommodation: Tea House/ Lodge